Haiyang21/OpenCL/README.md

 # ToolsCL
-toolCL provide a serials of tools to make the project easy with OpenCL.
+toolsCL provide a serials of tools to make the project easy with OpenCL.

 ## Instructions:
 	@Device clDevice;